viabe/SPA/README.md

 ## Acknowledgments

-- The TOTP implementation uses the `pyotp` library.
+- Python code TOTP implementation uses the `pyotp` library.
+- C code implementation of TOTP utilizes liboath and follows the RFC 6238 standard, matching the OTP generation method used in pyotp.
-- The C & golang implementation is Work in progress.
+- C & golang implementation is Work in progress.